Bravia Chaimite: Middle East

 Lebanon was the first Middle Eastern country to place a request in December 1972 of thirty V-200 Chaimite armored cars for its Internal Security Forces (ISF), though only twenty-one vehicles had been delivered by April 1975, when occurred the outbreak of the Lebanese Civil War (1975–1990), a conflict in which they saw considerable action.
 During the Battle of the Hotels in October 1975, the ISF used their own V-200 armored cars alongside loaned M113 and Panhard M3 VTT armored personnel carriers (APCs) by the Lebanese Army in a successful operation to evacuate more than 200 people – including the staff and residents, most of them tourists – trapped in the Holiday Inn and adjoining hotels located at the Minet el-Hosn hotel district of downtown Beirut.

 When the ISF collapsed in January 1976, the Christian Tigers Militia and Guardians of the Cedars (GoC) militia were able to seize an unspecified number of V-200 armored cars, which the GoC later employed against the Syrian Army at Houche el-Oumara during the Battle of Zahleh on April–June 1981.
 The vehicles operated by the Tigers Militia were reportedly employed in the defense of the Christian-controlled east Beirut quarters during the Hundred Days' War in February–April 1978, but after the forcible disbandment of the militia in October 1980 they were eventually returned to ISF ownership.

 The Lebanese ISF Command was so impressed by the performance of its V-200 Chaimite armored cars in the field – notably, the Lebanese crews praised the ability of their vehicles' armored hull to withstand small-arms fire, landmine blasts and even RPG-7 anti-tank rounds in an urban combat environment – that they requested a further nine or 10 vehicles in 1980, which were delivered by 1982.
 Later in August 1990, the Lebanese showed interest in acquiring an additional thirty V-200 armored cars along with 15 Bravia Commando MK III patrol cars for the ISF, but those plans were eventually scrapped upon the conclusion of the civil war in October that same year.

-The Palestine Liberation Organization (PLO) guerrilla factions operating in Lebanon received a single vehicle from Libya in 1981, which was later captured in the Beqaa Valley by the Israeli Defense Forces (IDF) during the 1982 Lebanon War.
+The Palestine Liberation Organization (PLO) guerrilla factions operating in Lebanon received a single vehicle from Libya in 1981, which was later captured in the Beqaa Valley by the Israel Defense Forces (IDF) during the 1982 Lebanon War.